vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Publish-PasswordRotationPolicy.md

 ## Description

-The `Publish-PasswordRotationPolicy` cmdlet retrieves the password rotation settings for accounts managed by SDDC Manager.
+The `Publish-PasswordRotationPolicy` cmdlet retrieves the credential password rotation settings for credentials managed by SDDC Manager.

-The cmdlet connects to the SDDC Manager using the -server, -user, and -pass values:
+The cmdlet connects to the SDDC Manager using the `-server`, `-user`, and `-pass` values:

 - Validates that network connectivity and authentication is possible to SDDC Manager.
-- Retrives the password rotation settings based on the criteria specified by the -domain and -resource values or all resource types for all workload domains if no values are specified.
+- Retrives the credential password rotation settings based on the criteria specified by the -domain and -resource values or all resource types for all workload domains if no values are specified.

 ## Examples